vincenzoml/UNIPI-MIM/lectures/Lecture 01/Lecture_notes.md

 ## Formal methods for medical imaging

-This course focuses on a selection of topics that are at the edge between classical programming and AI.
-For the "symbolic" part, we will study *model checking* (Clarke & Emerson, 1981; Queille & Sifakis, 1982).
-This approach, when applied to AI, diverts from the traditional "deductive" idea of symbolic AI using automated theorem proving and logic programming.
-Model checking emphasizes the pragmatic use of executable domain knowledge.
-In model checking, properties of a system (or, in our context, medical images and their features) are specified formally and then automatically verified against concrete models using efficient algorithms.
-As we shall see, this paradigm is particularly effective in Computer Vision, although such applications appeared only recently and in a totally unexpected way.
+This course focuses on a selection of topics positioned between classical programming and AI.
+For the symbolic part, we study *model checking*.
+This approach departs from the traditional deductive view of symbolic AI (theorem proving, logic programming) and instead emphasizes the pragmatic use of executable domain knowledge.
+Properties of a system (or, here, medical images and their derived feature structures) are specified formally and then automatically verified against concrete models using efficient algorithms.
+This paradigm has proven effective in computer vision applications only relatively recently.

 <!-- SLIDE -->
 <!-- NOTES -->

 **Deductive tradition in symbolic AI:**
-The deductive tradition in symbolic AI dates back to the origins of artificial intelligence and formal logic in the mid-20th century (Newell & Simon, 1956, 1976).
-Early systems, such as the Logic Theorist (Newell & Simon, 1956) and later Prolog (Colmerauer & Roussel, 1993), focused on deriving conclusions from axioms using inference rules—essentially, automated reasoning and theorem proving.
-These approaches are powerful for expressing general knowledge and proving properties in a mathematically rigorous way, but they often struggle with scalability and practical applicability in complex, data-rich domains like medical imaging (Marcus, 2020; Clarke & Emerson, 1981).
+The deductive tradition in symbolic AI dates back to the earliest logic‑inspired systems.
+Early programs such as the Logic Theorist and later the emergence of logic programming focused on deriving conclusions from axioms using inference rules—automated reasoning and theorem proving.
+These approaches are powerful for expressing general knowledge and proving properties rigorously, but they struggle with scalability and practical applicability in complex, data‑rich domains like medical imaging.

 <!-- SLIDE -->
 <!-- NOTES -->

 **Model checking as a pragmatic alternative:**
-Model checking, introduced in the early 1980s (Clarke & Emerson, 1981; Queille & Sifakis, 1982), departs from pure deduction by providing automated, algorithmic verification of properties over finite models amenable to exhaustive exploration.
-Instead of attempting to prove theorems in general, model checking tools explore reachable states to check whether specified properties hold (Clarke & Emerson, 1981).
-This approach has proven highly effective in hardware and software verification and, more recently, in domains such as medical imaging, where executable domain knowledge can be encoded and checked efficiently {Ciancia et al. 2014 -> 2016 (ask me)} {Add a citation to the spin tutoral} see (Ciancia et al., 2014; Belmonte et al., 2024) and the citations therein.
+Model checking provides automated verification of formally specified properties over finite models via systematic state exploration.
+Rather than attempting fully general theorem proving, it algorithmically determines whether a model satisfies given temporal/spatial properties.
+Initially successful in hardware and protocol verification, it now extends to imaging workflows where executable spatial or structural knowledge can be encoded and checked efficiently.
+(Editorial placeholders removed; original citation notes resolved.)

 <!-- SLIDE -->
 <!-- NOTES -->

-By focusing on model checking, this course emphasizes a methodology that is both expressive and practical, enabling the specification and verification of complex properties in medical images without the need for full-blown deductive reasoning {here cite Ciancia et al. 2019, not 2014} (Ciancia et al., 2019; Belmonte et al., 2024).
-This shift reflects a broader trend in AI and formal methods towards tools and techniques that balance rigor with usability and scalability (Russell, 2019; Marcus, 2020).
+By focusing on model checking, the course emphasizes a methodology that is both expressive and practical, enabling specification and automated verification of complex properties in medical images without reliance on full deductive proof frameworks.
+This reflects a broader trend toward tools that balance rigor, usability, and scalability.

 <!-- SLIDE -->
 <!-- NOTES -->

-Despite their potential, symbolic and hybrid methods are still emerging in medical imaging (Belmonte et al., 2024).
-There are significant challenges to address, including the integration of heterogeneous data sources, the development of scalable algorithms, and the creation of user-friendly tools for clinicians (Marcus, 2020; Bengio, 2019).
-Moreover, interdisciplinary collaboration is needed to bridge the gap between theoretical research and practical applications in hospitals and clinics (Russell, 2019; FDA, 2021).
+Despite their potential, symbolic and hybrid methods are still emerging in medical imaging.
+Challenges include integrating heterogeneous data sources, developing scalable algorithms, and creating user‑friendly tools for clinicians.
+Interdisciplinary collaboration is essential to bridge research and applied clinical deployment.

 <!-- SLIDE -->
 <!-- NOTES -->

-By fostering knowledge and skills in these areas, the course supports the broader goal of improving patient outcomes, advancing medical research, and ensuring that future professionals are prepared to navigate the challenges and opportunities of an increasingly digital healthcare landscape (Russell, 2019; FDA, 2021).
+Fostering knowledge and skills in these areas supports improved patient outcomes, advances research, and prepares future professionals to navigate an increasingly digital healthcare landscape.

 <!-- SLIDE -->
 <!-- NOTES -->

 ## Multidisciplinary, seminar-style structure of the course

-This course is intentionally multidisciplinary and delivered in a seminar-style format: multiple experts active at the research frontier contribute lectures, discussions, and hands-on sessions, reflecting the integrative demands articulated in hybrid AI discourse (Sun, 2002; Bengio, 2019).
-Rather than a single-perspective treatment, you will encounter complementary viewpoints spanning methodology, clinical/technical imaging practice, and hybrid AI engineering (Belmonte et al., 2024).
-The rotating instructors each focus on their domain strengths—ensuring that formal reasoning, imaging physics, data engineering, spatial logics, radiomics, and hybrid AI practices are all grounded in current research questions and real-world constraints (Russell, 2019).
+This course is intentionally multidisciplinary and delivered in a seminar style: multiple experts contribute lectures, discussions, and hands‑on sessions.
+You will encounter complementary viewpoints spanning methodology, imaging practice, data handling, formal reasoning, spatial logics, radiomics, and hybrid AI engineering.
+Rotating instructors focus on domain strengths, grounding material in current research questions and real‑world constraints.

 ### Complementary thematic threads (as reflected in the schedule)